Quick Summary

 This example shows how to customize the update logic within updateOrCreate using a closure.

-Both updateOrCreate and firstOrCreate are powerful methods in Laravel for managing data efficiently.
-However, they serve slightly different purposes:
+Both updateOrCreate and firstOrCreate are powerful Laravel Eloquent techniques for efficient data management.
+However, they serve slightly different purposes.

 Code for Using updateOrCreate